pnp/sp-dev-fx-webparts/samples/react-personal-greeting/README.md

 This Web Part illustrates the following concepts on top of the SharePoint Framework:

 * Using the SPFx context to gather the current user's display name.
-* Adjusting the styles of the component in the webpart using the props adjusted through the property pane.
+* Adjusting the styles of the component in the web part using the props adjusted through the property pane.
-* PnP SPFx Placeholder - This component allows you to have a placeholder visble under certain conditions if your web parts requires some setup.
+* PnP SPFx Placeholder - This component allows you to have a placeholder visible under certain conditions if your web parts requires some setup.
-* PnP SPFx Color Picker - This component adds an awesome color picker to the property pane, great for adjusting colors in your webpart.
+* PnP SPFx Color Picker - This component adds an awesome color picker to the property pane, great for adjusting colors in your web part.

 <img src="https://telemetry.sharepointpnp.com/sp-dev-fx-webparts/samples/react-personal-greeting" />